What is an illegal eviction?

 It is much more common for landlords to threaten tenants that they will perform an illegal eviction (and for primary tenants to threaten this to their family members or roommates) than for them to actually perform these illegal evictions.
 Landlords sometimes threaten by phone or letter that if you don’t pay the rent, or move out, they will put your stuff on the street.
 It would be illegal for them to do this, and many landlords who threaten to do this are not actually willing to risk arrest by following through with their threat.

-What can I do if I am illegally locked out?
+What can I do if I am illegally evicted or locked out?

 If you are illegally locked out, or if your landlord keeps you out with threats of violence, or if your landlord cuts off essential services such as electricity or water as a means of forcing you out, you can call the police or go to the nearest precinct to be let back in.

-You can also go to your local Civil Court building to file an illegal lockout case, and get a court order allowing you to return.
-If you feel that there is a real threat, carry with you proof that you live in the apartment (rent receipts, utility bills or other identification showing the address).
+You can also go to your local Housing Court to file an illegal lockout case, and get a court order allowing you to return.
+If you feel that there is a real threat, carry with you proof that you live in the apartment (rent receipts, utility bills, a piece of delivered mail, or other identification showing the address).